 \subsubsection{NIR-VIS Face Recognition}

 Due to the excellent performance of the near-infrared spectrum (NIS) images under low-light scenarios, NIS images are widely applied in surveillance systems.
-Because most enrolled databases consist of visible light (VIS) spectrum images, how to recognize a NIR face from a gallery of VIS images has been a hot topic. \cite{saxena2016heterogeneous,liu2016transferring} transferred the VIS deep networks to the NIR domain by fine-tuning.
+Because most enrolled databases consist of visible light (VIS) spectrum images, how to recognize a NIR face from a gallery of VIS images has been a hot topic.
+Saxena et al. \cite{saxena2016heterogeneous} and Liu et al. \cite{liu2016transferring} transferred the VIS deep networks to the NIR domain by fine-tuning.
 Lezama et al. \cite{lezama2017not} used a VIS CNN to recognize NIR faces by transforming NIR images to VIS faces through cross-spectral hallucination and restoring a low-rank structure for features through low-rank embedding.
-Reale et al. \cite{reale2016seeing} trained two networks, a VISNet (for visible images) and a NIRNet (for near-infrared images), and coupled their output features by creating a siamese network. \cite{he2017learning,he2017wasserstein} divided the high layer of the network into a NIR layer, a VIS layer and a NIR-VIS shared layer; then, a modality-invariant feature can be learned by the NIR-VIS shared layer.
-Song et al. \cite{song2017adversarial} embedded cross-spectral face hallucination and discriminative feature learning into an end-to-end adversarial network.
-In \cite{wu2017coupled}, the low-rank relevance and cross-modal ranking were used to alleviate the semantic gap.
+Reale et al. \cite{reale2016seeing} trained a VISNet (for visible images) and a NIRNet (for near-infrared images), and coupled their output features by creating a siamese network.
+He et al. \cite{he2017learning,he2018wasserstein} divided the high layer of the network into a NIR layer, a VIS layer and a NIR-VIS shared layer, then, a modality-invariant feature can be learned by the NIR-VIS shared layer.
+Song et al. \cite{song2018adversarial} embedded cross-spectral face hallucination and discriminative feature learning into an end-to-end adversarial network.
+In \cite{wu2018coupled}, the low-rank relevance and cross-modal ranking were used to alleviate the semantic gap.